Suraj1127/gaussian_elimination/README.md

 performed on the corresponding matrix of coefficients.
 This method can also be used to find the rank of a matrix, to calculate the determinant of a matrix, and to calculate the inverse of an invertible square matrix.
-The method is named after Carl Friedrich Gauss (1777–1855), although it was known to Chinese mathematicians as early as 179 CE (see History section).
+The method is named after Carl Friedrich Gauss (1777–1855), although it was known to Chinese mathematicians as early as 179 CE.

+For more info, go to: https://en.wikipedia.org/wiki/Gaussian_elimination